Research

 What specific types of skills – e.g., scientific knowledge, math, or social skills – do workers raised in rich countries have that workers from poor countries lack?
 We investigate using information on occupation choices of immigrants.
 To an approximation, rich country workers are better at exactly those skills which are well-compensated in the U.S. economy, and in proportion to how well-compensated those skills are.
 Specifically, this means that rich country workers have the greatest advantages in skills related to the ability to generate new ideas (e.g., creativity and critical thinking), and that rich country workers’ skills align especially closely with the skills used in management occupations.
 Lastly, we find that workers from rich countries are more varied in their skills (e.g., what one Canadian is good at is different from what another Canadian is).
 These findings do not appear to be accounted for by the non-randomness of immigration or mismeasurement of skills.
 Our results are consistent with the view that international differences in skills arise primarily in response to differences in demand for skills.

-This paper asks whether the effect of fertility on women’s labor supply depends on gender norms.
-To separate the role of gender norms from institutional features, I compare the labor supply response to children among women living in the United States but born in different countries.
-Hence, I compare native to immigrant women and, within immigrants, those born in less and more gender-egalitarian countries.
-I instrument for the variable of interest, having more than two children, with the sex composition of the first two children.
-The findings show that women from all countries reduce employment due to having more than two children.
-Yet, this effect is substantially larger for women born in less gender-egalitarian countries.
-In particular, women from countries with the least egalitarian gender norms have an employment response three times larger than the employment response of natives.
-Thus, the negative effect of fertility on the labor supply decreases with gender egalitarianism.
+This paper examines whether fertility's effect on women's labor supply is influenced by gender norms.
+To separate the role of gender norms from institutional features, I analyze the labor supply responses to childbearing among women in the United States, contrasting those born domestically with those born abroad.
+This includes a comparison between native and immigrant women, and further, among immigrants, between those from less and more gender-egalitarian countries.
+The variable of interest, having more than two children, is instrumented using the sex composition of the first two children.
+The findings indicate that women from all countries experience a reduction in employment in response to having more than two children.
+Moreover, the instrumental analysis reveals this effect to be quantitatively larger for women from less gender-egalitarian countries.
+Consequently, the results suggest that the negative effect of fertility on employment decreases with increased gender egalitarianism.

 • “The Effect of Countries’ Technology and Productivity on Human Capital” (with David Slichter)